socpriya/Socrates-blog/_posts/blogs/2016-12-28-R-Library-Sequence.md

 I was working on a binary Classification challenge for which I had to compute the Performance metrics for all the Predictive models.
 Using _XGBoost, H2O, GBM, and MLR_ packages, I developed 5 models for which AUC (ROCR) has to be computed.

-Following was the order in which the libraries were loaded in the script: <br>
+Following is the order in which the libraries were loaded in the script: <br>

     library(caret)
     library(ROCR)